Lobopodia: Head

 Due to the usually poor preservation, detailed reconstructions of the head region are only available for a handful of lobopodian species.
 The head of a lobopodian is more or less bulbous, and sometime possesses a pair of pre-ocular, presumely protocerebral appendages – for example, primary antennae or well-developed frontal appendages, which are individualized from the trunk lobopods (with the exception of Antennacanthopodia, which have two pairs of head appendages instead of one).
 Mouthparts may consist of rows of teeth or a conical proboscis.
 The eyes may be represented by a single ocellus or by numerous pairs of simple ocelli, as has been shown in Luolishania (=Miraluolishania), Ovatiovermis, Onychodictyon, Hallucigenia, Facivermis, and less certainly Aysheaia as well.
 However, in gilled lobopodians like Kerygmachela, the eyes are relatively complex reflective patches that may had been compound in nature.

 Trunk and lobopods

-The trunk is elongated and composed of numerous body segments (somites), each bearing a pair of legs technically called lobopods or lobopodous limbs.
+The trunk is elongated and composed of numerous body segments (somites), each bearing a pair of legs called lobopods or lobopodous limbs.
 The segmental boundaries are not as externally significant as those of arthropods, although they are indicated by heteronomous annulations (i.e., the alternation of annulation density corresponding to the position of segmental boundaries) in some species.
 The trunk segments may bear other external, segment-corresponding structures such as nodes (e.g. Hadranax, Kerygmachela), papillae (e.g. Onychodictyon), spine/plate-like sclerites (e.g. armoured lobopodians) or lateral flaps (e.g. gilled lobopodians).
+One member of Lobopodia, Palaeocampa, has spines which seem to have been poisonous as shown by preserved exudates at their tips, with FTIR (Fourier-transform spectrometry analysis) showing the secretions likely contained aldehydes.
 The trunk may terminate with a pair of lobopods (e.g. Aysheaia, Hallucigenia sparsa) or a tail-like extension (e.g. Paucipodia, Siberion, Jianshanopodia).